bjackman/locali-ci/README.md

 command = "cargo test"
 ```

-If the comand is a string, it's executed via the shell.
+If the command is a string, it's executed via the shell.
 If you want direct
 control of the command then pass it as a list:

 ```toml